 Users.
-Users include virtually all members of the Boston College community to the extent they have authorized access to University Information Resources and Information Systems, and may include students, faculty, staff, contractors, consultants, visiting faculty and scholars, and temporary employees and volunteers.
+Users include virtually all members of the Boston College community to the extent they have authorized access to University Information Resources and Information Systems, and may include students, faculty, staff, contractors, consultants and temporary employees and volunteers.

 Data Security Committee.
-The Data Security Committee shall be chaired by the Executive Vice President and shall include the following Vice Presidents and University officers or their representatives: the Provost, the Vice Provost for Research, the Financial Vice President and Treasurer, the Vice President for Information Technology, the Vice President for Human Resources, and the General Counsel.
+The Data Security Committee shall be chaired by the Executive Vice President and shall include the following Vice Presidents or their representatives: the Provost, the Financial Vice President and Treasurer, the Vice President for Information Technology, the Vice President for Human Resources, and the General Counsel.

 Computer System Security Requirements.
-Computer System Security Requirements is a written set of technical standards and related procedures and protocols designed to protect against risks to the security and integrity of data that is processed, stored, transmitted, or disposed of through the use of University information systems, and shall include computer system security requirements that meet or exceed the requirements of regulations promulgated under Chapter 93H of Massachusetts General Laws.
+Computer System Security Requirements shall mean a written set of technical standards and related procedures and protocols designed to protect against risks to the security and integrity of data that is processed, stored, transmitted, or disposed of through the use of University information systems, and shall include computer system security requirements that meet or exceed the requirements of regulations promulgated under Chapter 93H of Massachusetts General Laws.
 The Computer System Security Requirements shall be set forth as an exhibit hereto.
 The Computer System Security Requirements establish minimum standards and may not reflect all the technical standards and protocols in effect at the University at any given time.

 Data Security Directives.
-Data Security Directives shall be issued from time to time by the Data Security Committee to provide clarification of this policy, to supplement this policy through more detailed procedures or specifications, or to aid in the implementation of specific security measures through action plans or timetables.
+Data Security Directives shall be issued from time to time by the Data Security Committee to provide clarification of this policy, or to supplement this policy through more detailed procedures or specifications, or through action plans or timetables to aid in the implementation of specific security measures.
 All Data Security Directives issued by the Committee shall be deemed incorporated herein.

 Specific Security Procedures.
-Specific Security Procedures are procedures promulgated by a Vice President, Provost, or Dean to address particular security needs of specific Information Resources sponsored within their area of responsibility, not otherwise addressed by this policy or any Data Security Directives.
+Specific Security Procedures are procedures promulgated by a University Vice President or Dean to address particular security needs of specific Information Resources sponsored within their area of responsibility, not otherwise addressed by this policy, or any Data Security Directives.